tytot/tytot/README.md

 </p>

 ## :mortar_board: Daily Trivia!
-*Updated 3/29/2023 at 12:00 AM*
+*Updated 3/30/2023 at 12:00 AM*
-### Which of the following is not in Nevada?
+### In the sci-fi movie 'Fantastic Voyage' where do the voyagers travel?
 <details>
 <summary>
-Liberace Museum
+through outer space
 </summary>

 :x: *Wrong...*
 </details>
 <details>
 <summary>
-Pikes Peak
+through a human body
 </summary>

 :heavy_check_mark: *Correct!*
 </details>
 <details>
 <summary>
-Lake Mead
+to the ocean floor
 </summary>

 :x: *Wrong...*
 </details>
 <details>
 <summary>
-Hoover Dam
+to the center of the earth
 </summary>

 :x: *Wrong...*